Malappuram: Civic administration

-The Town is governed by the Malappuram Municipality, headed by a municipal chairperson.
+The town is governed by the Malappuram Municipality, headed by a municipal chairperson.
 For administrative purposes, the city is divided into 40 wards, from which the members of the municipal council are elected for five years.
 The chairperson and deputy chairperson are elected by the councillors of the 40 wards.
-The municipality is presently governed by the United Democratic Front (UDF), with Mujeeb Kaderi of the Indian Union Muslim League (IUML) serving as Chairperson and Fousiya K. of the Indian National Congress (INC) serving as Deputy Chairperson.
+The municipality is currently governed by the United Democratic Front (UDF), with V. Rinisha of the Indian Union Muslim League (IUML) serving as Chairperson and Jithesh G. Anil of the Indian National Congress (INC) as Vice Chairperson since 2025.
 The functions of the municipality are divided into six departments: General Administration, Engineering, Revenue, Health, City Planning, and Welfare.
 All these departments function under the control of the Municipal Secretary, who is the administrative head.

 Being the district headquarters city, Malappuram comprises the Civil Station area which consists of administrative and other Government offices of the district such as District Collectorate, District Treasury, Regional Transport Office, PWD Division Office, District Panchayat Office, Town planning Office, Text depot, District Medical office etc. to name a few.
 The city also hosts several important district-level offices, including the District Police Office, the Malabar Special Police headquarters, and the office of the Deputy Director of Education, among others.